-The PPG can stop when a PPG timer overflow occurs, a CnVOD falling edge occurs (CnPSPEN=1, n=1/2/3/5), a software stop condition (PST=1 \rightarrow 0) occurs or the pulse width limit is reached.
+The PPG can stop when a PPG timer overflow occurs, a CnVOD falling edge occurs (CnPSPEN=1, n=1/2/3/5), a software stop condition (PST=1 $\rightarrow$ 0) occurs or the pulse width limit is reached.
+As long as PPG1 stops output, PPG2 will stop output simultaneously.
+If PPG1 does not stop output, PPG2 will stop by pulse width limit.
 Any action causing the PPG to stop will generate the following actions: